Negan: Season 11

 The camp's sadistic warden (Michael Weaver) singles Negan out for his harshest abuse, determined to break him and use him to keep the other prisoners in line, but Negan remains defiant and makes an uneasy alliance with Ezekiel to plan an escape.
-Even Ezekiel does not realize that Negan has planned to confess to leading an escape attempt so that the warden will execute him, in hopes it will spark a revolt; however, the warden then says he will kill Negan and his wife which causes Negan to passionately plead for her life.
-Ezekiel then stands in front of Negan and Annie pleading to the troopers not to kill anyone and many others join him to stand in front of Negan and Annie.
-When the warden orders everyone standing with Ezekiel to be shot the troopers hesitate and refuse.
-At the last moment, Negan and Ezekiel manage to convince the soldiers not to let the warden turn them into murderers, and they turn on their hated boss.
+Negan actually plans to confess so the warden will execute him, in hopes that this will spark a prisoner revolt; however, the warden threatens to kill both Negan and Annie, which causes Negan to passionately plead for her life.
+Ezekiel then pleads to the troopers not to kill anyone, and many others join him to stand in front of Negan and Annie.
+When the warden orders everyone standing with Ezekiel to be shot, the troopers refuse.
+Negan and Ezekiel convince the soldiers not to let the warden turn them into murderers, and they turn on their hated boss.
 Daryl, Maggie, Gabriel, and Rosita then arrive and kill the warden who has taken a hostage.

-In the series finale, "Rest in Peace," Negan joins the coalition of soldiers and freed prisoners to fight Milton as a herd of walkers head toward the Commonwealth.
-He and Maggie act as snipers, picking off walkers that get too close to the community's main gates, which Milton has sealed off to protect her own home while leaving thousands of residents to die as the walkers swarm in.
+In the series finale, "Rest in Peace", Negan joins the coalition of soldiers and freed prisoners to fight Milton as a herd of zombies head toward the Commonwealth.
+He and Maggie act as snipers, picking off zombies that get too close to the community's main gates, which Milton has sealed to protect her own home while leaving thousands of residents to die as the zombies swarm in.
 After Mercer overthrows and arrests Milton, she attempts to feed herself to a zombiefied Hornsby, but Negan and Maggie save her life after deciding that, for Milton, life in prison would be a far worse punishment than death.

-After the horde is destroyed, Negan has a final talk with Maggie.
+After the horde is destroyed, Negan speaks with Maggie.
 He expresses remorse for killing Glenn and says that, after nearly losing his wife and unborn child, he finally understands what he did to her.
-Maggie replies that she will never forgive him, but she will try to move on past her anger for her own sake and that of her son.
-Negan accepts her decision, and he and Annie leave the Commonwealth together to begin a new life.
+Maggie replies that she will never forgive him, but she will try to move past her anger for her own sake and that of her son.
+Negan accepts her decision, and he and Annie leave the Commonwealth to begin a new life.